Georgia Parents of Graduating Seniors:

 P.S. – Graduation Gift for YOU, too, Moms and dads: Mention this blog post and receive a FREE Georgia Family Treasures Planning Session (normally $750) to go over YOUR will, trust or other legal documents!
 Having an “adult” child is a huge life-change for mom or dad too and your estate planning documents must be updated accordingly!

 As a Marietta estate planning lawyer, I know how common it is for each generation to avoid planning for their deaths.
 Few people are eager to spend time thinking about their own mortality, including the parents that raised and cared for us.
-Unfortunately, not spending a little time with an Marietta estates lawyer can end up costing more than just a little time.
+Unfortunately, not spending a little time with a Marietta GA estate planning attorney can end up costing more than just a little time.

 Discussing estate planning with your parents can be tricky.
 Neither of you wants to think about the fact that they will one day pass away.
 Not only that, but you likely don’t want to look greedy or uncaring.
 That’s why you should approach the topic in a way that lets them know you have their best interests at heart.
 Here are two important things to keep in mind: